albumentations-team/albumentations/docs/hall_of_fame.rst

 ============
 Albumentations are widely used in Computer Vision Competitions as Kaggle an other platforms.

-Here are the links to the competttions, names of the winners and to their solutions.
+Here are the links to the competitions, names of the winners and to their solutions.

 Kaggle